 3.3.5.
 The Treatment Effect of Adaptation Strategies

-This study evaluates the impact of adaptation practices on productivity using an endogenous regression model, treating adapters as the treatment group (Ai = 1), and estimating their counterfactual outcomes.
+This study evaluates the impact of adaptation practices on productivity using an endogenous regression model, treating adapters as the treatment group (Ai = 1) and estimating their counterfactual outcomes.
 The observed results for both adapters and non-adapters are detailed below: